 It sounds as if the judge "withheld adjudication".
 This means that you are not convicted of the crime.
 A background search will most likely show this arrest.
 However, you may answer that you have not been convicted of a crime.
-Additionally, you may want to consider sealing your record if you...Read more »
+Additionally, you may want to consider sealing your record...Read more »

 I found a key to the life guard tower in the sand and then used it to open the tower to sleep in.
 Nothing was damaged or taken.
 At 6am an officer openned it and said "your under arrest" for burglary and possession of burgarly tools (my self defense pocket knife) with intent to use.
-Also petty theft...
+Also...
 Read more »

 This sounds more like a trespass than a burglary.
 You were certainly in a place that you did not have authority to be in, however there was no crime committed in the place.
 The argument on the key is that it was abandoned property and that you did not steal it.
 I would imagine...Read more »